SteveBarnegren/SBAutoLayout/README.md

 ![IMG](https://raw.githubusercontent.com/SteveBarnegren/SBAutoLayout/master/ScreenShots/Centered.png)

-Some layouts require only one line of code:
+Some views can be positioned with only one line of code:

 ```
 view.pinToSuperviewAsTopStrip(height: 50)